-The mission of Student Health Service (SHS) is to promote and advance the health and wellbeing for all students.
+The mission of Deacon Health (DH) is to promote and advance the health and wellbeing for all students.
 A physician-directed medical staff offers primary care services, urgent care, illness care, physical examinations, counseling, limited psychiatric care, allergy injections, immunizations, radiology, gynecological services, pharmacy, laboratory, sports medicine clinic, referral to specialists, and medical information and vaccinations related to travel to international destinations.

-Student Health Portal
+Deacon Health Portal

-Students can schedule most appointments online through the Student Health Portal (https://wfu.studenthealthportal.com/PyramedPortal/).
+Students can schedule most appointments online through the Deacon Health Portal (https://wfu.studenthealthportal.com/PyramedPortal/).
 The portal serves as a secure place to make appointments, view published labs, print off a copy of your immunization history on file, print receipts, and securely communicate with our clinic.
 Notifications of appointment reminders and secure messages from the clinic will be sent to your WFU email address.
-Students should book an appointment before coming to our clinic either through the Student Health Portal, or by contacting us at apptshs@wfu.edu or 336.758.5218.
-SHS cannot guarantee the availability of a medical provider if you choose to come to the clinic without an appointment.
+Students should book an appointment before coming to our clinic either through the Deacon Health Portal, or by contacting us at apptshs@wfu.edu or 336.758.5218.
+There will be a wait to see a medical provider if you come into the clinic without an appointment.